Development approvals and exemptions

 General Exemption Certificate

-- Provides pre-approval for most minor work and maintenance.
-The certificate outlines strict limitations and conditions to the type and scope of work and how it is carried out.
+• Provides pre-approval for minor work and maintenance.
+The certificate puts strict limitations and conditions on the type and scope of work approved and how it is carried out.

 Exemption Certificate

-- Required for projects or work that have no more than a minor detrimental impact on heritage values.
+• Required for projects or work that have no more than a minor detrimental impact on the heritage values of a place.

 Development application